Ranada Prasad Saha

 Rai Bahadur Ranada Prasad Saha (রণদা প্রসাদ সাহা, /bn/; 15 November 1896 – May 1971), also known as R. P. Saha, was a Bengali businessman, entrepreneur, soldier, philanthropist, social worker, and humanitarian.
-He founded educational institutes like Bharateswari Homes, Kumudini College and Debendra College.
-On 7 May 1971, the collaborators of the Pakistani army abducted RP Saha and his son Bhavani Prasad Saha from Mirzapur and no news about their whereabouts has been unearthed till now.
+He founded educational institutes like Bharateswari Homes, Kumudini College, Kumudini Hospital, and Debendra College.
+On 7 May 1971, the collaborators of the Pakistani army abducted RP Saha and his son Bhavani Prasad Saha from Mirzapur, and no news about their whereabouts has been unearthed till now.

 Early life

 Shaha was born on 15 November 1896.
 Debendranath Podder, Shaha's father, originated from Mirzapur in Tangail subdivision of Mymensingh District.
 Shaha was born in his maternal uncle's house at Kachhur in Savar, near Dhaka.
 At the age of seven, he lost his mother, Kumudini Devi, who died of tetanus during childbirth.
 At the age of sixteen, he fled to Kolkata and initially worked as a canteen boy and hawker.